Volha Charnysh

 Biography

-Volha Charnysh is the Ford Career Development Assistant Professor of Political Science at the Massachusetts Institute of Technology.
-She studies political attitudes and behavior in culturally diverse societies using micro-level historical data.
-She is particularly interested in the legacies of displacement, repression, and genocide.
+Volha Charnysh is the Ford Career Development Associate Professor of Political Science at the Massachusetts Institute of Technology.
+She studies the role of identity in state-building and economic development and the long-term effects of violence.
 Volha's regional focus is Europe and Eurasia.

 Publications